Different Video Meetings

 Can I mix ‘n match?

 Yes you can.
-As of 2022 Q2, there are growing requests to help specifically with either the re-integration of a workforce returning to the office after a long time WFH, or seeking best-practice for 'blended' adjustment.
+As 2022 dawned, there are growing requests to help specifically with either the re-integration of a workforce returning to the office after a long time WFH, or seeking best-practice for 'blended' adjustment.
 Both allow for elements of several modules to combine for short, effective intentional semi-structured time for those whether still away from the office or back in the building, hybrid or remote-first.

 What about more tailored options?